ankrutik/notes/aws/solutions_arch_cert/notes.md

 Master node stored log data.

-replication can be configured to replicate log data every 5 mintues on S3; can on;ly be set up during initial creation
+replication can be configured to replicate log data every 5 mintues on S3; can only be set up during initial creation

 # Advanced IAM